JKorf/Bittrex.Net/README.md

 For the basic client options see also the CryptoExchange.Net [docs](https://github.com/JKorf/CryptoExchange.Net#client-options).

 ## Release notes
+* Version 6.1.5 - 08 Oct 2021
+    * Updated CryptoExchange.Net to fix some socket issues

 * Version 6.1.4 - 06 Oct 2021
     * Updated CryptoExchange.Net, fixing socket issue when calling from .Net Framework